NuGet/docs.microsoft.com-nuget/docs/Consume-Packages/Packages-and-Source-Control.md

 1. If you are using TFS 2010 or earlier, cloak the `packages` folder in your workspace mappings.

-1. On TFS 2012 or later, or with Visual Studio Team Services, add a [`.tfignore`](https://msdn.microsoft.com/library/ms245454.aspx#tfignore) file with the content below to explicitly ignore modifications to the `\packages` folder on the repository level and a few other intermediate files.
+1. On TFS 2012 or later, or with Visual Studio Team Services, add a `.tfignore` file (as described on [AddFiles to the Server](https://msdn.microsoft.com/library/ms245454.aspx#tfignore)) with the content below to explicitly ignore modifications to the `\packages` folder on the repository level and a few other intermediate files.
 (You can create the file in Windows Explorer using the name a `.tfignore.` with the trailing dot, but you might need to disable the "Hide known file extensions" option first.):

    ```
    # Ignore the NuGet packages folder in the root of the repository.